 Multi-family, 5+ Units (p.
 11)

 Partnership will develop and conduct outreach and engagement strategies to drive energy efficiency in multi-family buildings.
-The outreach strategies will be informed by data, participation mapping and the expertise of the partner organizations, EVAC and other stakeholders.
+The outreach strategies will be informed by data, participation mapping, and the expertise of the partner organizations, EVAC, and other stakeholders.

 City will develop a policy to expand its Building Benchmarking and Transparency Ordinance to include multi-family properties.